PricelessToolkit/Droplet/README.md

 <img src="https://esphome.io/_images/dallas-log.png" width="634" height="321" />

-With the temperature sensor address identified in the log, we can now enable the Display component by adding this line.
+With the temperature sensor address identified in the log, we can now enable the Display component by uncomenting  this line.

 ```yaml
 it.printf(5, 15, id(font3) ,"%.1f°C", id(intergratedtmp).state);